George P. McAndrews Founder

-George P. McAndrews is one of the firm’s founding partners.
-Today, he counsels clients in all phases of patent, trademark, antitrust, fiduciary duty, unfair competition, warranty, and other intellectual property law.
-He is also a skilled litigator, primarily in mechanical, electrical and chemical IP and technology, before juries, in federal and state courts throughout the United States and before such administrative bodies such as the International Trade Commission.
+As one of the firm’s founding partners, George P. McAndrews has counseled clients in all phases of patent, trademark, antitrust, fiduciary duty, unfair competition, warranty and other intellectual property law.
+He has also been a skilled litigator, primarily in mechanical, electrical and chemical IP and technology, before juries, in Federal and state courts throughout the United States and before such administrative bodies such as the International Trade Commission.

 George has represented many clients involved in both million-dollar and billion-dollar patent disputes.
 Few litigation specialists in the nation have achieved as many significant awards for clients, ranging from $1 million to $2 billion in size.
-He also represents clients that have been unjustly accused of patent or trademark infringement or to whom exorbitant, unjustified demands have been made, e.g., case was "a poorly conceived, unsupported attempt to gain a competitive advantage" with the patent owner being ordered to pay the defendant $1.5 million in attorneys fees and costs) and (a federal jury award[ed] "less than one-tenth the amount the plaintiff had sought in damages."
+He has also represented clients that have been unjustly accused of patent or trademark infringement or to whom exorbitant, unjustified demands have been made, e.g., a case that was “a poorly conceived, unsupported attempt to gain a competitive advantage” with the patent owner being ordered to pay the defendant $1.5 million in attorneys’ fees and costs) and (a Federal jury award[ed] “less than one-tenth the amount the plaintiff had sought in damages.”

 Federal judges have likewise had high praise for George’s work: